Keep on Working

 IMPORTANT: If you have been traveling or if you / others with whom you have had close contact have experienced health issues, please review the Returning to Campus Questionnaire.

-Faculty should complete the Faculty Telecommuting Agreement and Staff should complete the Staff Telecommuting Agreement.
+Faculty and staff should complete the Telecommuting Agreement.
 Please be sure to review the Telecommuting FAQ.
-Once the forms have been completed, please send them to HRSCommunications@umontana.edu.
+Once the form has been completed, please email HRSCommunications@umontana.edu with the form attached.

 Keep on Working FAQ